MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 **Allow only users in specific security groups to share externally**

 For info about this setting, see [Manage security groups](./manage-security-groups.md).

-**Guests must sign in using the same account to which sharing invitations are sent**

-By default, guests can receive an invitation at one account but sign in with a different account.
-After they redeem the invitation, it can't be used with any other account.
-This setting only applies to sharing that doesn't use Microsoft Entra B2B collaboration.

 **Allow guests to share items they don't own**